GiuntaLab/H9/README.md

 CNV location and structure between the two H9 haplotypes, CHM13, and GRCh38 were visualized with the **[SVByEye](https://github.com/daewoooo/SVbyEye)** R package.

+## ONT methylation analysis

+ONT reads were aligned to the H9 diploid genome assembly using [minimap2](https://github.com/lh3/minimap2) --preset=map-ont command.

+BEDMethyl files were produced using ONT **[Modkit](https://github.com/nanoporetech/modkit)** --pileup command with default parameters.

+To enable visualization in the UCSC Genome Browser, BEDMethyl was converted to BigWig using the **bedGraphToBigWig** UCSC utility.

 ## Chromatin accessibility analysis